brandonkal/inkjet/README.md

 ### Directives

-You can change how parsing occurs by including some special directives in the markdown file.
+You can change how parsing occurs by including some special directives in the Markdown file.

 #### inkjet_sort: false

-By default subcommands in the help output are listed in the same order they are defined in the markdown file.
-Users can choose to instead have subcommands sorted alphabetically by defining this directive.
+By default, subcommands in the help output are listed in the same order they are defined in the Markdown file.
+Users can decide to instead have subcommands sorted alphabetically by defining this directive.
 As an example, if you are using inkjet to distribute a CLI of code snippets, sorted help would make sense.
-For projects, you may want the order to be as defined (e.g. publish comes after test).
+For projects, you may want the order to be as defined (e.g., publish comes after test).

 #### inkjet_fixed_dir: false

-When you run an inkjet command from a project subdirectory, inkjet will by default search up the tree to find a `inkjet.md` file.
+When you run an inkjet command from a project subdirectory, inkjet will by default search up the tree to find an `inkjet.md` file.
 In order for commands to work as expected, scripts execute as if their working directory was the same as the location of the `inkjet.md` file that defined them.
-Similarly, if you call inkjet with `--inkfile tests/inkjet.md`, your commands will execute as if the working directory was `tests`.
+Similarly, if you call Inkjet with `--inkfile tests/inkjet.md`, your commands will execute as if the working directory was `tests`.
 If this is not desired, simply include the `inkjet_fixed_dir: false` directive in the file to have the working directory match your current directory.

 #### inkjet_import: all

 It's often the case that large projects will have multiple `inkjet.md` files.
 For instance, each service may have its own `inkjet.md` file to define how to build and test that component.
 To enable the import feature, include the text directive `inkjet_import: all` somewhere within your main `inkjet.md` file.
-If inkjet discovers this directive in the text, it will find all other `inkjet.md` files within the current folder and merge them together before parsing and building out the command tree.
-If the imported file has an h1 heading, its commands will appear as a subcommand of that heading.
-If only h2 and below headings are available in the imported file, those commands will become sibling commands for the parent.
+If Inkjet discovers this directive in the text, it will find all other `inkjet.md` files within the current folder and merge them together before parsing and building out the command tree.
+If the imported file has a H1 heading, its commands will appear as a subcommand of that heading.
+If only H2 and below headings are available in the imported file, those commands will become sibling commands for the parent.
 See [a merged example here](tests/merged-example.md).

 The merge behavior is as follows:

 1. Locate `inkjet.md` files and files ending in `.inkjet.md` within the current folder.
 2. Found `inkjet.md` files are first sorted by directory depth and then alphabetically.
-3. Merged definitions can override previously-defined definitions.
+3. Merged definitions can override previously defined definitions.

 The override behavior is useful as it enables you to share generic commands, and then override the generic on a project-by-project basis.

-All imported inkjet.md files are run as if they were called directly.
+All imported `inkjet.md` files are run as if they were called directly.
 Namely, if `inkjet_fixed_dir` is not set to false, imported commands will run with their working directory set to the parent directory of its `inkjet.md` file.

 **Example:**